aviaryan/flask-postgres-apache-server/README.md

-# DO flask postgres server
+# Flask Postgres Apache server

 > Project url: http://catalog.aavi.me/
 Project IP: http://165.227.16.72/

-In this tutorial, we will deploy a flask server project to Digital Ocean.
+In this tutorial, we will deploy a flask server project to a linux server (here Digital Ocean).
 We will setup an internal postgres server as the database and demonstrate some advanced server management magic.

 **Note** - Here we are taking a project named "[catalog](https://github.com/aviaryan/ud-catalog)".